variantstudios/intelligentinvestingllc.com/_posts/2020-01-31-economic-update---january-2020.md

 ![](/assets/2020-1-31.png){: width="650" height="531"}

-There is a lot of data illustrated on the chart.&nbsp; As of January 31, 2020 the MoC is still not in the zone which would signify the start of a recession.&nbsp; That being said, a lot of the data points are moving a lot closer to the horizontal baseline and it is worth closely monitoring.
+There is a lot of data illustrated on the chart.&nbsp; As of January 31, 2020 the MoC is still not in the zone which would signify the start of a recession.&nbsp; That being said, a lot of the data points are moving closer to the horizontal baseline and it is worth monitoring.

 As a reference point, here is the same chart from 12 months ago.&nbsp; You will see that a lot of the data points have pushed significantly closer to the horizontal baseline over that period.